filipporomani/whatsapp-python/README.md

 - Full support for Graph API error handling
 - Optimized for high-load workflows using asyncronous programming
 - Always up to date
-- All of the WhatsApp chat UI features supported
+- All of the WhatsApp Business chat UI features supported

 ### All features